malgorzata-kozera/Web-Crawler/README.md

 # Web Crawler - General info

+Python Internship Tasks 2.
-This is a simple function which that takes a site URL as an argument and creates a mapping of that domain as a Python dictionary.
+General task was to write a Python function which takes a site URL as an argument and creates a mapping of that domain as a Python dictionary.

 ## Technologies: